Are you looking for the best SMTP service providers?

 It is designed for developers and lacks some of the beginner-friendly features of other SMTP providers on the list.

-Pricing: Mailgun offers a ‘pay as you go’ plan with first 10,000 emails free.
-The free plan is more than enough for small websites.
+Pricing: Mailgun offers a ‘pay as you go’ plan with first 5,000 emails free for the first three months.
 Their paid plans are fairly competitive in the market.
-However if you want a dedicated IP and improved deliverability, then it starts at $79 per month with 1 dedicated IP address.
+However if you want a dedicated IP and improved deliverability, then it starts at $80 per month with 1 dedicated IP address.

 SendGrid is a powerful cloud-based SMTP email service provider that allows you to send mass emails without managing an SMTP server.
 It offers higher scalability with a powerful set of features.